lukasturcani/stk/docs/source/basic_examples.rst

 All :mod:`stk` :class:`.Molecule` instances (such as
 :class:`.BuildingBlock` and :class:`.ConstructedMolecule`) can contain
 metal atoms and handle various coordination reactions.
 In order to represent dative bonds in these systems, a bond order of 9 is used.

-Furthermore, when working with metal-containing systems, any :class:`.BuildingBlock` initialization functions that require ETKDG may fail, because the ETKDG algorithm is liable to fail.
+Furthermore, when working with metal-containing systems, any :class:`.BuildingBlock` initialization functions that require ETKDG may fail, because the ETKDG algorithm is liable to fail in these cases.
 In cases like this, you probably want to set the position matrix explicitly, which will mean that ETKDG will not be used.

 .. code-block:: python